erensertkaya/inputSaver/README.md

 # inputSaver
-A jQuery plugin for save your form elements current state.
+A jQuery plugin for save your form elements current state and dataTable columnVisibility options.

+(Current api only support columnVisibility for dataTables but it may expand for further dataTable options.)

 # Installation
 inputSaver plugin has built on jQuery-ui widget factory so after adding jQuery to your